Stadion Narodowy: Facade

-Elevations are stretched on a powerful construction of the pipes that were manufactured in Italy.
-This structure is completely independent from the concrete stand construction and it is fundamental to the retractable stadium's roof.
+Elevations are stretched on pipes that were manufactured in Italy.
+This structure is completely independent from the concrete stand construction, and it is fundamental to the retractable stadium's roof.
 Thanks to this, designers could freely design the space under the stands.

 The pitch

 The stadium is equipped with a heated pitch.
 The pitch is installed with a lawn of Dutch grass, cultivated in Heythuysen, the Netherlands.
 During the organization of events such as concerts, the pitch will be covered with special panel, which must be removed within 5 days of its installation.
 A second option: to install a grass field on a special floating platform, was discarded due to it being too expensive.

 The grandstands

 The National Stadium was designed by the German-Polish consortium gmp Architects von Gerkan, Marg and Partners, J.S.K Architekci Sp. z o.o. and sbp—schlaich bergermann und partner (the design by Volkwin Marg and Hubert Nienhoff with Markus Pfisterer, Zbigniew Pszczulny, Mariusz Rutz, Marcin Chruslinski).

 The structure is composed of two-level stands—top and bottom—with a capacity for 58,580 spectators.
 All seating in the National Stadium was provided by Polish company Forum Seating (part of the Nowy Styl Group located in Krosno).
 There are 900 seats for media and press, more than 4,600 so-called "premium seats", designed for special guests, 106 seats for disabled people and more than 800 seats in the VIP lodges.